JetBrains-Research/batcore/docs/examples.rst

 .. code-block:: python

-    from batcore.data import GerritLoader
+    from batcore.data import MRLoaderData

-    data = GerritLoader('path', # path to the directory containing output of MRLoader bots='', # path to file with bots or 'auto' project_name='', # name of the project for in case of auto bot detection from_checkpoint=False, # when true reloads saves data
+    data = MRLoaderData('path', # path to the directory containing output of MRLoader bots='', # path to file with bots or 'auto' project_name='', # name of the project for in case of auto bot detection from_checkpoint=False, # when true reloads saves data